North Star Roller Derby: 2013 interleague season results

 North Star Roller Derby supports two interleague travel teams.
 The WFTDA Charter team, the Supernovas, bout to maintain eligibility for WFTDA rankings and tournaments.
 The B-team, the Northern Lights, competes against other B-level teams in bouts and tournaments that maintain and support athletic development although they do not count for rankings.
 Both travel teams work and train together.

 Additional game records and stats are available at Flat Track Stats.

 Additional game records and stats are available at Flat Track Stats.

 WFTDA competition

 In sanctioned WFTDA play, North Star is represented by the Supernovas.
 North Star first competed at WFTDA Playoffs at the 2009 WFTDA North Central Regional Tournament, entering as the eighth seed and finishing in fifth place with an 85-43 victory over Arch Rival Roller Girls from St. Louis.
 In 2010, North Star returned to the regional playoff as the sixth seed, and finished in seventh place, capped by a 138-84 win over the Brewcity Bruisers of Milwaukee.

 Rankings

 WFTDA Member leagues are ranked internationally.
-Leagues are ranked six times per year, on a bi-monthly basis.
+Leagues rankings are updated monthly.
+NSRD plays in the North America Northeast (NAE) region as well as the Geographically Unrestricted Region (GUR).

+NSRD in the community

+NSRD aims to build the sport of roller derby, along with women's athletics generally.

+NSRD provides multiple options for learning to skate and play roller derby.
+The Satellites program includes learn-to-skate and learn-to-play programs.
+The Cosmos recreational team includes both new and retired players.

+The league is sponsored by multiple local businesses including Turbo Tim's Anything Automotive, PFund Foundation, True North Roofing, 187 Killer Pads, Indeed Brewing Company, and Metro Transit.

+Members of NSRD spoke out in support of transgender athletes in 2025.